 2. Interpret interconnections among and difference between social institutions, groups, or individuals.

-- The University Council Curriculum Committee will review proposals of courses from the faculties of the University which they view as appropriate for meeting the general education objectives.
+- The University Curriculum Committee will review proposals of courses from the faculties of the University which they view as appropriate for meeting the general education objectives.

 - Courses approved by the University Curriculum Committee for the inclusion in the general education curriculum of the University shall be forwarded through the Senior Vice President for Academic Affairs and Provost for approval by the University System of Georgia Council on General Education.
 Courses approved for inclusion in the general education curriculum will be reviewed by the University Curriculum Committee on a regular basis to ascertain their continued relevance to the general education outcomes.